Candied Carrots Recipe – Quick Facts

 - Bourbon: feel free to omit the bourbon, if desired.

-- Baby Carrots: you can use baby carrots if you want – I would recommend slicing them in half lengthwise first – you can keep them whole, but then you will need adjust the cook time accordingly.
+- Baby Carrots: option to use baby carrots, if you want – I would recommend slicing them in half lengthwise first – you can keep them whole, but then you will need adjust the cook time accordingly.

 - Storage: store leftovers in an airtight container in the refrigerator for up to 3-4 days.